 Mindfulness-based supervision is founded on mutual respect and care.
-It establishes a safe place for you, as a Mindfulness teacher, to explore your teaching strengths as well as your challenges.
+It establishes a safe place for you, as a Mindfulness teacher or teacher-in-training, to explore your teaching strengths as well as your challenges.
 Mindfulness-based supervision focuses not only on your teaching work, but also includes consideration of your personal mindfulness practice and how it impacts on your work and everyday life.

 Who is Mindfulness Supervision suitable for?

 Mindfulness supervision can be undertaken by anyone who is teaching mindfulness in any format, whether teaching MBSR, MBCT, Introductory programmes or other Mindfulness based interventions.
 You may be newly qualified in teaching Mindfulness and would like to avail of support and mentoring as you deepen your understanding of the course curriculum and the dynamics of your group.
 Perhaps you are already an experienced Mindfulness teacher but would welcome a chance to explore working with a new supervisor.